yunan77/FitThinDisk/README.md

 # FitThinDisk
 `FitThinDisk` is a Python program to fit the spectral line cubes with a geometrically thin disk model.
-By giving the spectral line cubes in FITS format, it minimizes the value of &chi;
+By giving the spectral line cubes in FITS format, it minimizes the value of &chi;<sup></sup>